Recovery after Hurricane Helene

 Dear friends and supporters,

-I am reaching out for your help as I navigate the aftermath of Hurricane Helene.
+In September 2024, my business experienced a disaster no one in Asheville was prepared for— the massive and devastating flooding from Hurricane Helene.
 Despite my studio being on the second floor of Riverview Station in Asheville's River Arts District, the floodwaters rose a historic 24.5 feet, causing over 3 feet of water to flood into the second floor, devastating my workspace and supplies.

-The impact has been immense: both of my pottery wheels were completely submerged in water and toxic mud, and I lost many wood throwing bats and tools that were essential to my craft.
-Several pottery pieces were damaged or lost, my glaze buckets and much of my clay have been compromised.
-Additionally, many metal tools have rusted beyond repair, and my torch, shelves, and countless other supplies were also lost.
+The impact was immense: both of my pottery wheels were completely submerged in water and toxic mud, and I lost many wood throwing bats and tools that were essential to my craft.
+Several pottery pieces were damaged or lost, my glaze buckets and much of my clay were compromised.
+Additionally, many metal tools rusted beyond repair, and my torch, shelves, and countless other supplies were also a complete lost.

 With gratitude,